Food is largely a matter of personal choice, but here are a few of my choices:

 Wraps and tortillas are becoming popular as a bread substitute.
 They last quite well, are compact, and can slide down the back of a pack without getting crushed.

 You can always make your own dehydrated meals, but it saves a lot of time to just buy them.
 They are expensive, so best to stock up when there are sales.
 Backcountry Cuisine meals are sold in all outdoor supply stores, as well as in supermarkets in centres for outdoor activities such as Te Anau and Wanaka.
 I prefer the 2-serving size as the singles just aren’t big enough after an eight hour walk.
 But sometimes I bulk the singles (or even the doubles) out with dried peas, couscous or potato.
 A new, slightly cheaper, manufacturer is Absolute Wilderness, who vacuum-pack their meals, saving a lot of bulk.
-There are not many retailers selling their products yet, but there are stockists in Invercargill, Queenstown and Wanaka on your route.
+There are not many retailers selling their products yet, but there are stockists in Invercargill, Queenstown and Wanaka on your route (see the Absolute Wilderness website for details).
 You can mail order from them too.
 Note that nearly all their meals are only 90-100g single serves.

 Another food type that’s hard to get when hiking is fat.
 Some people take a bottle of olive oil, but a (plastic) jar of peanut butter is maybe as good and less messy.
 No need to spread it on anything, just eat from the jar.
 Though given that the quality brands of peanut butter are simply made from ground nuts, you could always just take peanuts and avoid the bulk of a jar and the risk of the oil running out and ruining things.
 Not quite as good as comfort food on a rainy day in a hut or tent as a jar of peanut butter though.